ABOUT GRACIE BARRA TYLER

-Gracie Barra Tyler is the newest Gracie Barra Brazilian jiu-jitsu school.
-It joins a legacy of over 400 Gracie Barra Brazilian jiu-jitsu schools worldwide.
-We are very excited to bring this amazing martial art to Tyler, TX and the surrounding areas.
+Gracie Barra Tyler is a competitive Brazilian Jiu-Jitsu school in Tyler, Texas.
+It joins a legacy of over 700 Gracie Barra Brazilian jiu-jitsu schools worldwide.

 Gracie Barra Tyler provides Brazilian jiu-jitsu instruction in a structured martial arts environment, following the Gracie Barra Code of Conduct and Gracie Barra Etiquette.
 Our school provides Brazilian jiu-jitsu programs, which are fit for students of all different knowledge levels.